 While the storm is currently classified as ‘Violent’ by the Japanese Metrological Agency, the it’s predicted to lose some potency before it hits mainland Japan, and quickly lose its super-typhoon status.
 With this in mind, there are hopes that some home nation matches may still go ahead this weekend.

-If you’re due to travel to Japan over the coming days, we advise you to check the Foreign and Commonwealth Office advice before travelling and with your tour operator, before leaving for the airport.
+If you’re due to travel to Japan over the coming days, we advise you to check the Foreign, Commonwealth & Development Office advice before travelling and with your tour operator, before leaving for the airport.

 If you have any questions about your insurance policy please take a look at your policy wording, which can be found here or get in touch on 0330 880 3600.
 We’re here Open Monday to Friday 8:30am to 6pm, Saturday 8:30am to 4pm and closed Sundays.
 Sat 8.30am - 4pm.